 Before you try a new treatment for psoriasis, ask your doctor about the potential benefits and risks of that treatment approach.

-Before you stop taking any treatment, ask your doctor if it’s safe to stop taking it all at once.
+Before you stop taking any treatment, ask your doctor whether it’s safe to stop taking it all at once.

-Suddenly stopping certain treatments may raise your risk of developing more severe symptoms of psoriasis.
+Suddenly stopping certain treatments, such as steroids, may raise your chance of developing more severe symptoms of psoriasis.
 This is known as rebound.

 Your doctor may advise you to gradually discontinue your current treatment to help prevent rebound.